Generated wide Virginia mountain river scene representing the New River, not an exact location photo

 Compare the South Fork Holston, Maury River, or Upper James when the New is high, windy, release-affected, too hot, or shuttle-limited.

-Check Virginia DWR freshwater rules for current limits and note any reach-specific exceptions before keeping bass, muskie, or trout.
+Use these places as starting points.
+Open the access link below and check posted signs before you park or enter.
+Check Virginia DWR freshwater rules for current limits and note any section-by-section exceptions before keeping bass, muskie, or trout.

 Fries and upper access chain